 Do I have to accept returns?

-You don't have to accept returns, but we highly recommend you do – it may help you attract more buyers.
+You don't have to accept returns, but we highly recommend you do – it might help you attract more buyers.
 Even if you don't accept returns, you're required to specify your return policy in your listings.

 Read our full policy